 The disc-less Digital Edition will only be able to stream games, films, music and TV shows, rather than running them straight off a CD, DVD or Blu-ray.
 But that's certainly not the only thing to consider when selecting between Sony's latest gaming hardware.

 Here, we'll run down all the major factors to take into account to help you decide which PS5 belongs under your TV...

 PS5 vs PS5 Digital Edition: price and availability

 The standard PlayStation 5 costs £449 / $499 / AU$749.
 The disc-less PS5 Digital Edition is the cheaper option at £359 / $399 / AU$599.

 Pricing the Digital Edition cheaper than the 'full-fat' PS5 mirrors the approach has taken with its Xbox Series X and all-digital Xbox Series S. After all, if you're getting less functionality you should pay less, right?

 Of course, finding where to buy a PS5 is easier said that done.
 Demand continues to soar.
 And with the pandemic and the global semiconductor chip shortage wreaking havoc on supply chains, retailers are selling out of PS5 stock the minute it goes on sale.

 Indeed, chipmaker AMD has said that PS5 stock shortage won't ease before mid-2022.
 But with Black Friday just around the corner, here's hoping we'll see some bumper PS5 restocks and some of the best PS5 deals yet.

 - Feast your eyes on the best gaming TVs

-But they both have the same distinctive design elements, namely a high, white-collared shell that's separated from the black body of the unit by finned gaps to aid ventilation.
+Both devices have the same distinctive design elements, namely a high, white-collared shell that's separated from the black body of the unit by finned gaps to aid ventilation.